 WHY DO I NEED TO REBUILD ORAL BONE AND REGENERATE GUM TISSUE?

 If the bone and gum tissue supporting your teeth has been lost due to disease, injury or improper brushing, it may be possible to restore what has been lost using new techniques in bone and tissue regeneration.
 Dr. Nguyen uses the most advanced technologies available today to achieve healthy regeneration of bone and tissue, limiting the amount of surgery and reducing the time needed to heal.
 With a combination of daily oral hygiene and professional maintenance care, you’ll increase the chances of keeping your natural teeth and decrease the chances of health problems associated with periodontal disease.

 WHAT ARE THE BENEFITS OF CROWN LENGTHENING?

 During crown lengthening, excess gum and bone tissue is reshaped to expose more of the natural tooth.
 This can be done to one tooth or several to even your gum line.
 Whether you have gum reshaping to improve function or aesthetics, patients often receive the benefits of both a beautiful new smile and improved periodontal health.

 HOW DOES CAPE COD PERIO HANDLE INSURANCE?

 Dr. Nguyen is not only committed to providing excellent periodontal care, but realizes that it must be affordable.
-If you have a dental insurance plan we will complete and submit your claim forms so that your insurance company will reimburse you according to the provisions of your policy.
+If you have a dental insurance plan we will help complete and submit your claim forms so that your insurance company will reimburse you according to the provisions of your policy.
 Every policy is different so please contact your provider for your coverages.
-We are providers for Blue Cross/Blue Shield.